rdooley2/Keylogger-Lab/README.md

 <h2>Program walk-through:</h2>

 <p align="center">
 In the first section, I wrote all of the import statements.
-Most of these are for crafting the email at shutdown:  <br/><br />
+Most of these are for crafting the email:  <br/><br />
 <img src="https://i.imgur.com/wqtLnXg.png" height="50%" width="50%" alt="Keylogger Steps"/>
 <br />
 <br />